Looking & longing

 The word monastic comes from ‘monos’ and means single or alone, often interpreted only to mean celibate living in community for 'professional' religious.
 But are we not all alone, and in some sense, all a monk.
 Spiritual practice could therefore be described as quasi-monastic.
 It is built on the experience of aloneness, including the aloneness of ‘secular’ people living busy family lives in the world.

 But here aloneness is embraced as a source of inspiration, the intuitive approach to life, learned and mastered by truly looking.
+It implies the deepest longing of the heart: to go home.

 Writing is a valuable exercise because it is the expression of the relationship with yourself and the world.
 It is the expression of your point of view, your way of looking, and as such it forms the first building block of friendship with the self and the other.
 It is not impossible to write about something that has personal meaning, but it is often difficult to find a way to get started.